 Importing goods can help your business meet its goals and provide goods to customers that may not be available locally.

-To ensure your importing is successful, you'll need to be aware of government regulations, including clearance by the Australian Customs and Border Protection Services (Customs) and duty taxes.
+To ensure your importing is successful, you'll need to be aware of government regulations, including clearance by the Department of Immigration and Border Protection (DIBP) and duty taxes.

 Whilst there is no general licence required for importing, customs will need to clear your goods on import.
 You'll need to know: